 This family lesson plan is great for teaching kids and beginner English language learners about the members of the family in English.
 Learning vocabulary and expressions about family and family members is essential for ESL learners, both young and old.
 Everyone has relatives, so this topic is something everyone can relate to.
 Learning to talk about families connects students’ real-life experiences with what they learn in the classroom, which is great for language learning.

-On this page you can find complete ESL lesson plan about family and family members.
-This lesson plan includes all the materials you need including PDF flashcards, student cards and board games.
+On this page, you can find a complete ESL lesson plan about family and family members.
+This lesson plan includes all the materials you need including PDF flashcards, student cards, and board games.
 The games and activities on this page will have your students talking about their families in no time.

 Materials for this lesson:

-This can lead to some funny answers, especially with kids as they don’t always have a great concept of age.
+This can lead to some funny answers, especially with kids, who don’t always have a great concept of age.
 In many of my classes over the years, kids usually guess that my older brother is my dad, and my dad is my grandfather.

-Next, practice the key words for the lesson using these family member flashcards.
-Show students the flashcard one by one and ask them to repeat after you.
+Next, practice the keywords for the lesson using these family member flashcards.
+Show students the flashcards one by one and ask them to repeat after you.
 Then, show students again and ask them to say the words on their own.